DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Cultivation Progression.md

 | Nascent Soul                  | 1000 yrs          | 16        | +6             | Path Laws, Second Life                                  |
 | Peerless Immortal             | Immortal          | 22        | +7             | Supreme Authority, Dao Culmination                      |
 ## Cultivation Ability Checks
-- Your cultivation modifier is one of your ability score modifiers as defined by your cultivation path.
-Your cultivation modifier affects a variety of
+Your cultivation modifier is one of your ability score modifiers as defined by your cultivation path.
+Your cultivation modifier determines the potency of your qi techniques.
+The Cultivation/Qi DC of your character is calculated using the following formula: 8 + Cultivation Proficiency + Cultivation Modifier.

+## Body Refinement
+As you advance in your cultivation, your constitution becomes more robust.
+You gain additional hit points per cultivation stage as determined by your cultivation path.
+Additionally, at the foundation establishment stage, all ability scores are raised to 13 if they were previously lower.

 ## Path Techniques
-- Each cultivation path has their own version of Reforged Martial Body, Path Initiate Technique, Internal Path Technique, External Path Technique, Path Laws, and Dao Culmination.
+Each cultivation path has their own version of Reforged Martial Body, Path Initiate Technique, Internal Path Technique, External Path Technique, Path Laws, and Dao Culmination.

 ## Qinggong